Our team excels in transpacific entrepreneurship and venture for healthcare innovation.

 Takeshi Takahashi MBA

-Takeshi Takahashi is a Managing Partner with Catalys Pacific.
+Takeshi Takahashi is a Managing Director with Catalys Pacific.
 He holds extensive experience in M&As, IPOs, and financing in the healthcare sector.
 Prior to Catalys Pacific, he worked for the investment banking division of Morgan Stanley for 12 years and played a significant role in over 30 distinguished transactions including, but not limited to, Japanese companies’ acquisitions of U.S. listed companies with an enterprise value of over US$10.0 billion, acquisitions of global healthcare companies with an enterprise value of over US$5.0 billion, and a number of alternative financing transactions.
 Prior to working for Morgan Stanley, Takeshi was an analyst and a portfolio manager for global and Japan fixed income and managed a $3.0+ billion portfolio in Japan and the U.S. at Merrill Lynch’s asset management division.

 Takeshi graduated from Waseda University with a degree in Political Science and Economics, and holds an M.B.A. from Kellogg School of Management at Northwestern University.
 Proficiently bilingual and bicultural.